mattkimber/gorender/README.md

 supplied `manifest.json` file will provide good results for OpenTTD vehicles when used with MagicaVoxel files measuring 126x40x40. `house_manifest.json` (and the accompanying `house.vox`) show how this can be adapted to produce different graphical layouts.

+## Supersampling

+GoRender uses supersampling to improve the quality of rendered output.
+The default renderer uses a square pattern of double the output resolution.
+This produces "good enough" results over a wide range of input objects without adversely affecting rendering speed.

+However in some situations you may want to use a different kernel, particularly when tiling rotated objects where the artifacts of the square grid will become obvious.

+GoRender offers two samplers, set with the `sampler` manifest directive:

+* `square`: the default square sampling grid
+* `disc`: a Poisson disc sampler which is slower but produces nicer results

+There are also two parameters which can be used to tune the behaviour of the renderer. `accuracy` increases the number of samples used to generate each output point.
+Higher values will cause a significant slowdown but improve the recovery of small details, especially when using the disc renderer.

+You can also allow overlapping sample sets for adjacent output pixels. `overlap` controls how much sets overlap.
+If it is set to a value greater than 0, samples will overlap by this amount.
+If it is set to less than 0, samples will only be taken close to the centre of each pixel.
+Values in the range [-0.5, 0.5] produce the best results, although large positive values can be used to produce output with a gaussian blur pre-applied.

+As an example of why you might want to use this, consider an example of rendering a chain link fence at small resolution.
+Overlap <= 0 will produce a "grainy" result in which individual links can be seen, whereas overlap >0 will produce a "smooth" result where the fence links resolve to a uniform transparent surface.

 ## Lighting tweaks